solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 ```

 The bank snapshot data file inside snapshot archives will have a new optional
 field, `Option<RewardCalculationResult>`, at the end.
-All snapshots taken during
+All snapshots taken
-the reward period will have this field populated.
+during the reward period will have this field populated.

+If the snapshot is taken by the `AccountsBackgroundService`, when the reward
+computation is still pending  (i.e. during reward calculation phase), the
+`AccountsBackgroundService` will wait for the completion of reward calculation
+to store `RewardCalculationResult`.

 When a node restarts from those snapshots, it will pick up the
 `RewardCalculationResult` from the snapshot and resume the left-over reward